Autor: Shelby Benavidez

 If Progressive has denied your claim, especially if the denial feels unfair or doesn’t match the facts, don’t give up.
 Here are some concrete steps to take.

 Contacting a qualified personal injury attorney after being injured in a car accident might be the most important decision you make.
-Insurance companies often respond differently when a claimant is represented by counsel.
-A qualified personal injury attorney can evaluate whether the denial was legitimate and help you build a case for appeal or litigation.
+With an attorney on your side, insurance companies know you aren’t messing around.
+A qualified car accident attorney can evaluate whether the denial was legitimate and help you build a case for appeal or litigation.

 2. Request a Written Explanation